-Azure Repos | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015 Update 3
+Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2015

 Using Visual Studio?
 Team Explorer handles authentication with Azure Repos for you.

-|Authentication Type||When to use||Secure?||Ease of setup||Additional tooling required|
+|Authentication Type||When to use||Secure?||Ease of setup||Additional tools|

-|Personal access tokens||When you need an easy to configure credential or need configurable access controls||Very secure (when using HTTPS)||Easy||Optional (Git credential managers)|
+|Personal access tokens||You need an easy to configure credential or need configurable access controls||Very secure (when using HTTPS)||Easy||Optional (Git credential managers)|

-|SSH||When you already have SSH keys set up, or are on macOS or Linux||Very secure||Intermediate||Windows users will need the SSH tools included with Git for Windows|
+|SSH||You already have SSH keys set up, or are on macOS or Linux||Very secure||Intermediate||Windows users will need the SSH tools included with Git for Windows|

 Personal access tokens

-Use credential managers to generate tokens
+Use Git Credential Manager to generate tokens

 Current versions of Git for Windows include the Git credential manager as an optional feature during installation.